Grundlefleck/gh-pages-blog/_posts/2013-06-23-using-scala-will-make-you-less-productive.md

 ####Overuse of Operator Overloading####

 Yes, yes, it's not operator overloading, it's allowing symbols for method names, totally different.
 You're right; it's much worse.
 You can still overload those comfortable, familiar operators, like `+` or `*` to do unexpected things.
 Not only that, you can use whole raft of unexpected symbols to do unexpected things.
 Symbols are great when they confer meaning.
 Over several years in school I learned what many symbols mean: `+`, `-`, `/`, `*`, `~` all have meaning.
 Seeing `BigDecimal a = x.plus(y)` is a drag compared to `a = x + y`.
 Brilliant use of the `+` symbol as a method name.
 But now let's take sbt as an example.
-Using the `%` symbol to delimit artifact coordinate information is unnecessary and _gratuitious_.
+Using the `%` symbol to delimit artefact coordinate information is unnecessary and _gratuitous_.
 Using `%%` to mean, very specifically, "append the version of Scala to the version of this dependency" is a slap in the face to the principle of least astonishment.
 This, dare I say it, "spiteful" use of symbols as method names appears in several of the libraries I've been working with:
 ScalaQuery; specs2; Akka.
 Ironically, the least friendly of them all, scalaz, actually gets a pass in my book.
 It's so thoroughly laden with unfamiliar symbols, like `|@|`, `<$>` and `<<*>>` (all pronounced "pleasejustletmeusehaskell") that they at least serve as a warning.
 That usage of symbols is fine if your goal is to provide a library with more functional concepts than the Scala SDK.
 Not cool if you are the de facto standard build tool, that virtually all projects will need.

 ####Implicit####